Ahvns/csum/README.md

 This package provides a custom table of contents, with a look similar to that of the `minitoc` package table of contents.
-It also provides a user command to print the new table of contents, `\printtoc`.
-Using the regular `\tableofcontents` does not print the table of contents as intended.

 #### Implementation